sandygiuliani/sandygiuliani.github.io/pof/index.md

-## A new paradigm to address the funding gap in healthcare areas with high patient need
+## A sustainable model to fund high-impact research and innovation in healthcare
 *by Raphael Chow - Sandra Giuliani - Valérie Hepp*

 ### The problem